joshuacox/wgu/README.md

 wgu
 ```

-to get a US vpn
+If using mullvad, to get a US vpn

 ```
 wgu us